Jessica Nkosi: Early life

-Jessica Nkosi was born in Empangeni, KwaZulu-Natal to Jabu Nkosi and Nhlanhlayethu Ntuli.
+Nkosi was born in Empangeni, KwaZulu-Natal to Jabu Nkosi and Nhlanhlayethu Ntuli.
 Nkosi moved to Eshowe, KwaZulu-Natal after the separation of her parents.
-While Nkosi was in Grade 11, her father died from Hodgkin’s Lymphoma.
+While Nkosi was in Grade 11, her father died from Hodgkin's Lymphoma.

 Nkosi attended the University of KwaZulu-Natal.
-Although she began her studies pursuing a Bachelor's Degree in Law, she later switched to studies toward a Bachelor's Degree in Drama and Performing Arts from which she graduated in 2012.
+Although she began her studies pursuing a Bachelor's Degree in Law, she later switched to studies toward a bachelor's degree in Drama and Performing Arts from which she graduated in 2012.